theendofeverything/engine_2025/doc/unit_tests.md

 ```

 Or do not put an executable `__main__` section in lib code and create a
-top-level `tests.py` instead and call all the docstring tests from there.
-Nope,
+top-level `tests.py` instead and call all the docstring tests from there?

-you don't even need that, nor am I sure how to set that up.
-Just use
+Nope, you don't even need that.
+Just use `pytest --doctest-modules`.
-`pytest --doctest-modules`.